-36 Terrifying Financial Horror Stories
+"My Wife's Loans Are Ruining Our Lives": 36 Financial Decisions People Regret

 10. I financed my ex-fiancée's motorcycle.

-Financing my ex-fiancées motorcycle.
 Almost a year and a half later I'm dealing with this.
 I'm having to get the police involved and I'm paying for it every month and I haven't even seen the bike in a year.
 There's still $8,000 owed.
 Biggest mistake ever.

 Advertisement